nrfconnect/sdk-nrf/doc/nrf/app_dev/device_guides/nrf54l/features.rst

 MCUboot bootloader support
 **************************

-The nRF54L15 DK supports MCUboot as its bootloader, in the experimental phase.
+The nRF54L15 DK supports MCUboot as its bootloader.
-This means the following:

-  * Only software cryptography is supported.
+The following features are supported:

+  * Software and hardware-based :ref:`cryptography<ug_nrf54l_cryptography>`
+  * Hardware key management
-  * Single image pair is supported for dual-bank Device Firmware Update (DFU) targeted at the CPU application (the ``nrf54l15dk/nrf54l15/cpuapp`` board target).
+  * Single image pair for dual-bank Device Firmware Update (DFU) targeted at the CPU application (the ``nrf54l15dk/nrf54l15/cpuapp`` board target)
-  * MCUboot can be configured as a first-stage bootloader (second-stage bootloader functionality is not yet available).
+  * Configuring MCUboot as a first-stage bootloader

-  * Serial recovery mode is also not yet supported.
+The second-stage bootloader functionality and the serial recovery mode are currently not supported.

 Supported DFU protocols
 =======================